GitteV-2159432/BackendProjectAssignment/README.md

 - Browse exercises using the Wger public API
 - Build and save custom workout plans
 - RESTful API for accessing workouts and plans
-- Admin interface for managing public plans and users
+- Admin interface for managing public workouts and users

 Tech stack:
 - React for the frontend